ytl0410/ML-accelerated-discovery-of-heat-resistant-polysulfates-for-electrostatic-energy-storage/README.md

 The pre-trained models needed for prediction can be found at: https://zenodo.org/records/13714161

-To predict polymer properties, place the dataframe containing the polymer's SMILES information into a .csv file, then use a command such as:
+To predict polymer properties using models specifically designed for polysulfates, save the dataframe containing the polymer's SMILES information into a .csv file, and then use a command like:

-`python Tg_Property.py PBI.csv`
+`python Tg_Property.py xxx.csv`

-`python Eg_Property.py PBI.csv`
+`python Eg_Property.py xxx.csv`

-`python DC_Property.py PBI.csv`
+`python DC_Property.py xxx.csv`